Page content

 6.1.
 Based on the abstracts and the theses, an expert jury (see section 7) will select five finalists for each of the two categories “Bachelor's theses” and “Master's theses”.
 The theses will be evaluated according to the following criteria and with the following weighting:

 6.3.
-Representations violating relevant legal or regulatory provisions or morality, including content that is harmful to minors, pornographic, racist, glorifying violence, inciting hatred, or offensive, are not allowed.
-Contributions that do not correspond to the given theme or may harm the image of bsg, bvitg e.V., or DMEA may also be rejected.
-In such cases, bsg reserves the right to exclude the entry from the current competition.
-Notification of exclusion will be provided separately.
+Presentations that violate relevant legal or official regulations or offend common decency are not permitted, i.e. in particular content that is harmful to minors, pornographic, racist, glorifies violence, incites hatred or is offensive.
+Likewise, contributions may be rejected if they do not correspond to the specified topic or possibly damage the image of the bsg, the bvitg e.V. or the DMEA.
+In this case, the bsg reserves the right to exclude the entire entry from the current competition.
+Notification of exclusion will be sent separately.

 7. Expert Jury